 We will provide an educational package to clinical staff at each centre.
-This will include: educational evenings at or near each centre (or delivered remotely via videoconference) to which all members of the clinical team will be invited (core and specialist surgical trainees, research nurses and consultant surgeons); a short video to be shown to potential participants during the recruitment process; age appropriate PIS and consent form.
+This will include educational meetings held at a convenient time at or near each centre (or delivered remotely via videoconference) to which all members of the clinical team will be invited (core and specialist surgical trainees, research staff and consultant surgeons); a short video to be shown to potential participants during the recruitment process; age appropriate PIS and consent form.

 The right of the participant to refuse to participate without giving reasons will be respected.
-After the participant has entered the study the clinician remains free to give alternative treatment to that specified in the protocol at any stage if they feel it is in the participant's best interest, but the reasons for doing so should be recorded.
+After the participant has entered the study the Doctor/Surgeon remains free to give alternative treatment to that specified in the protocol at any stage if they feel it is in the participant's best interest, but the reasons for doing so should be recorded.
 In these cases, the participant remains within the study for the purposes of follow-up and data analysis.
 All participants are free to withdraw at any time from the protocol treatment without giving reasons and without prejudicing further treatment.

 Upon completion of the informed consent form, a copy will be given to the participant, a copy stored in the participant's medical notes and the original filed in the site trial file.
 A copy of the signed ICF and PIS will also be uploaded to participants' electronic medical record.
-A copy of the consent form can also be sent to the SCTU via email to uhs.sctu@nhs.net using a secure nhs.net email address, or via secure FTP UoS Safesend https://safesend.soton.ac.uk, to allow for central monitoring upon request.
-If the participant only consents to be part of the sub-study, the parent/carer and health care professionals in the recording will complete the separate ICF for the Communication Sub-Study and a member of the research team at site will send this to the Sub-Study team at Liverpool, this will be completed using an encrypted file transfer system, a copy should be placed in the medical notes and a copy given to the patient but should not be sent to the SCTU team.
+A copy of the consent form should be sent via secure FTP UoS Safesend https://safesend.soton.ac.uk, to allow for central monitoring upon request.